 Determine the best vehicle

-for your needs and pocketbook.
+Determine the best vehicle for your needs and pocketbook.
 Research vehicles on Consumer Reports and similar websites – look at reliability, depreciation, and mileage, as well as looks and price.
-Also, don’t forget insurance rates.
+Also, don’t forget the insurance rates.
 The more bland the car, the lower the insurance rates.
-A 2-year-old Toyota Camry is a good deal for price, reliability, depreciation, mileage and insurance.
-It may not make your heart race, but it will be kind on your wallet.
+A 2-year-old Toyota Camry is a good deal for price, reliability, depreciation, mileage, and insurance.
+It may not make your heart race, but it will be kind to your wallet.

 Now, look for a good car loan to get the best car deal.